Fort Arkansas |

 ¤¤¤ Markham Military Reservation

-Located here was a two-gun 155mm battery on Panama mounts (1942), near the present-day Ocean Spray Cranberry plant.
-Mounts still remain on school property.
+Located here was a temporary two-gun 155mm battery on Panama mounts (1942), just north of the present-day Ocean Spray Cranberry plant.
+Mounts still remain in a heavily wooded area.

 ¤¤¤ Point Brown (Brown's Point) Military Reservation